-290 The preface is in $\mathbf{D_2}$ only [ed.
+298 The preface is in \mathbf{D}2 only [ed.
 Franci 2001: 37f].
-It is lost in $\mathbf{D_1}$ and replaced by a different one in $\mathbf{D_3}$ which speaks about the copying of that manuscript itself.
+It is lost in \mathbf{D}1 and replaced by a different one in D3 which speaks about the copying of that manuscript itself.

-"powers") things, censi, cubi, censi of censo and cubi of cubi.
+(probably seen as efficient cause), namely to solve some questions by means of numbers and others by means of roots, namely those that have no discrete solution; third the matter which it deals with (the material cause), namely the "names" (in our terminology "powers") things, censi, cubi, censi of censo and cubi of cubi.
 Fourth (the final cause) the utility of the book, namely that the one who understands it well will be a good arithmetician and geometer - matters which when dealt with as theory (spechulativamente) belong to natural philosophy.

-Even though abbacus masters did not belong to the university environment, [291] the intellectual separation was not absolute - and from the last observation it is clear that Dardi intends his present book to develop theory and thus to be counted among philosophers.
+Even though abbacus masters did not belong to the university environment, [299] the intellectual separation was not absolute - and from the last observation it is clear that Dardi intends his present book to develop theory and thus to be counted among philosophers.

-The preface goes on with an explanation of the meaning of the terminology for powers: the thing is a linear length and the root of the censo; the censo is a surface width and the square [quadrato] of the thing, and called censo from cerno cernis, [292] which stands for "to choose" because the censo chooses the mean proportional between the thing and the cube.
-The cube is a corporeal thickness, whose body includes the length of the thing and the surface of the censo, and is called cube according to the arithmetic of Boethius from this name cubus cubi which says as much as aggregation of numbers.
+The preface goes on with an explanation of the meaning of the terminology for powers: the thing is a linear length and the root of the censo; the censo is a surface width and the square [quadrato] of the thing, and called censo from cerno cernis, [300] which stands for "to choose" because the censo chooses the mean proportional between the thing and the cube.
+The cube is a corporeal thickness, whose body includes the length of the thing and the surface of the censo, and is called cube according to the arithmetic of Boethius from this name cubus cubi^[301] which says as much as aggregation of numbers.

 The final statement is inspired by De institutione arithmetica II.39 [ed.
 Friedlein 1867: 136; trans.
-Masi 1983: 163], according to which cubes are sums of subsequent odd numbers: $1^3 = 1$, $2^3 = 3+5$, $3^3 = 7+9+11$, etc. It has evidently nothing to do with "cubes of cubes", nor is it meant by Boethius as an explanation of the name; Dardi seems to write from approximate memory of what he has learned in Latin school (not that his etymologies are more fanciful than so many others from the epoch).
-[293]
+Masi 1983: 163], according to which cubes are sums of subsequent odd numbers: $1^3 = 1$, $2^3 = 3+5$, $3^3 = 7+9+11$, etc. It is not meant by Boethius as an explanation of the name; Dardi seems to write from rather approximate memory of what he has learned (not that his etymologies are more fanciful than so many others from the epoch).
+[302]